 Disclosure: Some of the links below are affiliate links.
 This means that at no additional cost to you, I will earn a commission if you click through and make a purchase.

 What exactly is essential to bring with you when you travel?
 That will vary person to person of course, but these are the 10 essentials that I make sure to pack first.
 After that, I add appropriate clothing, personal care, and other items depending on my destination.
+If you’re going on an active trip, be sure to check out 5 Must-Have Things To Carry When Trekking.

 Not only stylish but also functional, it has a hidden pocket to hold your phone and money, if needed.
 This also helps to keep me warm on drafty planes.